27rohitb/27rohitb.github.io/python/itertools.md

 # Itertools module

 This is native in python (that is, available in standard library), and allows working with iterables in fast & **memory efficient** way.
+**NOTE: File objects are also iterables!, hence they can be used with these itertools!!**

 It contains commonly used iterators, and functions for combining several iterators.